 Wealth is relative.
 Many live their dreams by having minimal monetary assets.
 They might consider wealth in the intangibles: free time, clean air, free from stress, free from violence, etc.

-Unfortunately, many compare their wealth to other people: keeping up with the Joneses.
-We use our surroundings as a measurement for how successful we are.
+Unfortunately, many compare their wealth to others: keeping up with the Joneses.
+We use our surroundings as a measurement of how successful we are.

-However, when you use your neighbors as a benchmark for success, you will never appreciate what you have and will stay feeling miserable.
+However, when you use your neighbors as a benchmark for success, you will never appreciate what you have and will feel miserable.
 Someone having 100 million USD in assets might feel poor if they live among wealthier people.

-Thus, wealth is, and always will be, a relative issue.
-In this article, we consider “rich” as having enough to quit your job and live off your investments, although we don’t recommend stopping working.
+Thus, wealth is, and always will be a relative issue.
+This article considers “rich” as having enough to quit your job and live off your investments, although we don’t recommend stopping working.
 We believe having a job is very important, whether you need the pay or not.

 How much do you need to make 3 000 USD a month?

 If you need 3 000 USD a month, you need a pretty big investment portfolio.
-To pay your bills, you can have dividend “income” or sell shares/units to pay your bills – or both.
+To pay your bills, you can have dividend “income” or sell shares/units to pay your bills.